In Conversation with Lin-Manuel Miranda

 I need to write from a place of love.

 I used to harbor a lot of anger inside of me.
 I was doing it sort of subconsciously for this long period of time.
 I was just constantly angry and always bitter inside.
 It physically, mentally, and emotionally drained me.
 I couldn’t sustain it.
-I can’t sustain it, and I love Lin-Manuel Miranda for saying that he can’t do it either because it makes me not feel like I’m a complete idiot.
+I can’t sustain it, and I love Lin-Manuel Miranda for saying that he can’t do it either because it actually makes me feel like I’m really not a complete idiot.

 With that being said, I am not your critic.